-Level 2A: CHP Powered by Class 1 Renewable Fuel Source (3) System Size (kw) Rebate(4) 40% (5) None Microturbines Internal Combustion Engines Combustion Turbines <10 10-99.9 100-499.9 500-1,000 \$5.00 \$3.75 \$2.00 \$.65 Level 3: •Heat Recovery or Other Mechanical Recovery from Existing Equipment Utilizing New Electric Generation Equipment \$1.00/\ Watt 30% None

-(1)For technology Levels 1, 1A, 2 and 3: The incentives shown above represent a combination of NJCEP and Utility incentives, up to a maximum of \$2,000,000.
-The portion of incentive payable by NJCEP is dependent upon the amount of utility incentive offered.
-Utilities offer incentives for CHP and Fuel Cells ranging from \$0 up to \$1,000,000.
-NJCEP's incentive will bring the combined incentive up to the \$/Watt amount shown in the table above, up to the maximum amount of \$2,000,000.
-The "% of project cost" caps as listed in the table above will be maintained.
-Additionally, any facility successfully participating in Pay for Performance prior to applying for CHP or Fuel Cell incentives will be eligible for an additional \$0.25 per Watt from the NJCEP, not to exceed "% of project cost" caps listed in the table above, or a combined utility plus NJCEP incentive of \$2.5 million, whichever is less.
-Level 2A: Separate incentive cap applies for CHP Powered by Class 1 Renewable Fuel Source.
-Please refer to the 2012 Renewable Compliance Filing for available Level 2A incentives.
+Level 3: \$1.00/Watt 30% 1 MW None

+•Heat Recovery or Other

+Mechanical Recovery from

+Existing Equipment Utilizing

+New Electric Generation

+Equipment

+(1) For technology Levels 1, 1A, 2

+NJCEP and Utility incentives, up

+NJCEP is dependent upon the an

+and Fuel Cells ranging from \$0 u

+incentive up to the \$/Watt amour 1 of

+\$2,000,000.
+The "% of project c · c cup

+Additionally, any facility success -

+or Fuel Cell incentives will be el

+exceed "% of project cost" caps 1 of \$2.25 million, whichever is less combined uti ity plus NJCE IP incentive

+Level 2A : Separate incentive ca by Class 1 Por oweble Fuel S ouroo

+Please refer to the 2012 Renewab ource.

-(2) The maximum percentage of project cost will go to 40% where a cooling application is use or included with the CHP system.
+$^{(2)}$ The maximum percentage of pro included

+with the CHP system.
+Jeet cost will go to 40% where a cooling appli ication is use of menuded

 (3) New Jersey's Renewable Energy Portfolio Standard N.J.A.C.
-14:8 2.5 clearly defines what materials are considered to be Class 1 biomass materials; those materials which are not deemed Class 1 must go through sustainability determination by New Jersey Department of Environmental Protection (NJDEP) to qualify.
-All CHP or Fuel Cell applications fueled by Class 1 renewables will be directed through the appropriate Renewable Program Market Manager.
+14 8 2.5 clearly d efines what mat erials are

+considered to be Class 1 biomass ma

+sustainability determination by New

+CHP or Fuel Cell applications fuele e directed throu gh the appropria ate

+Renewable Program Market Manag er.

-(4)Rebates are tiered; for example for a 20 kW project the first 10 kW is paid at \$5.00 per watt, and the second 10 kW at \$3.75 per watt.
+(4) Rebates are tiered; for example fo second 500 kW at \$2.00 per watt.
+M t, and the

-(5) Includes all capital equipment costs associated with: producing and refining biomass feedstock, generating electricity and heat recovery.
+(5) Includes all capital equipment generating electricity and heat re- ucing and refin ing biomass fo eedstock,

-A minimum of twenty percent (20%) of the incentive related to the CHP/fuel cell system will be paid upon proof of purchase of equipment, sixty percent (60%) of the incentive will be paid upon project completion, review and acceptance of documentation and successful inspection.
-The remainder, up to twenty percent (20%) of the project incentive, will be paid one year after project inspection and acceptance and confirmation the project is achieving the minimum efficiency threshold.
+Twenty percent (20%) of the incentive related to the CHP/fuel cell system will be paid upon proof of purchase of equipment, sixty percent (60%) of the incentive will be paid upon project completion, review and acceptance of documentation and successful inspection.
+The remainder of the project incentive will be paid one year after project inspection and acceptance and confirmation the project is achieving the minimum efficiency threshold.